realarna/CheckMK_Fortigate_API_Monitoring/README.md

 2.1.9
 ```

-The 2.1.9 reduces the FortiOS interface inventory table to the operationally relevant fields.
+The 2.1.9 release reduces the FortiOS interface inventory table to the operationally relevant fields.

 ---